silexlabs/Silex/README.md

 Useful commands

 * Start Silex: `cd packages/silex-website-builder/ && npm start` (or use `npm run start:debug`)
-* Bump the version of a library `meta bump-npm prodotype`, see [Meta bump plugin](https://github.com/patrykzurawik/meta-bump)
+* Release and bump version of a library and all its dependents: `meta release-version unifile`, see [Meta release plugin](https://github.com/alqh/meta-release)

 ## Third party dependencies